 What Is a Drivetrain Malfunction BMW Error Message?

-A drivetrain malfunction is an error code that is triggered when the computer detects a problem with the powertrain components of your vehicle.
+A drivetrain malfunction is an error code that is triggered when the computer detects a problem with the drivetrain components of your vehicle.

-The powertrain consists of all the parts that help your car move — the engine, transmission, and other components related to generating and transferring power.
+The drivetrain consists of all the parts that help your car move — the engine, transmission, and other components related to generating and transferring power.

 When one or more of these components fail to work as intended, a drivetrain malfunction error code can be triggered by your car’s onboard computer.